cludden/protoc-gen-go-temporal/README.md

 Generated **Client** with:
   - methods for executing workflows, queries, signals, and updates
   - methods for cancelling or terminating workflows
-  - default `client.StartWorkflowOptions` and `client.UpdateWorkflowWithOptionsRequest`
+  - default `client.StartWorkflowOptions`, `client.UpdateWorkflowWithOptionsRequest`, and more
   - dynamic workflow ids, update ids, and search attributes via [Bloblang expressions](https://cludden.github.io/protoc-gen-go-temporal/docs/guides/bloblang)
   - default timeouts, id reuse policies, retry policies, wait policies, and more

 Generated **Worker** resources with:
   - functions for calling activities and local activities from workflows
-  - functions for executing child workflows and signalling external workflows
+  - functions for executing child workflows and signaling external workflows
   - default `workflow.ActivityOptions`, `workflow.ChildWorkflowOptions`
   - default timeouts, parent close policies, retry policies, and more